35th Anniversary Conference Recap

 The September 2011 convening in San Francisco was the first AAPIP gathering I had attended, and I was impressed by the spirit and scope of the work.
 I had the opportunity to bring three leaders of the Dream Act movement to present to the group, and they were so gratified to receive such a warm and supportive reception.
 It was especially meaningful for them to speak before a national gathering of Asian American community leaders, and to be welcomed by their own community.

-The Cherry Blossom Giving Circle (CBGC), the first Asian American giving circle in Washington, DC, launched with an event on Tuesday, …
+The Cherry Blossom Giving Circle (CBGC), the first Asian American giving circle in Washington, DC, launched with an event on Tuesday, November 3, 2009.
+Over 40 people attended the gathering at …

 Kala Shah, Co-chair of Lunar Giving Circle